7 IRS Offer in Compromise Tips to Settle Your Back Tax Debt

 It can take 6-12 months to have an Offer Specialist assigned to your case.
 If all of a sudden, you get an increase in income or inherit some money, the terms of the Offer may change upon review by the IRS.

-Also, the IRS changed the offer in compromise rules in 2012 to benefit taxpayers.
+Also, the IRS changed the offer in compromise rules to benefit taxpayers.
 However, no one know if future changes on the horizon will be as beneficial.
 Therefore, submit your OIC sooner vs. later.

 File and Pay Your Taxes for Five Years After Acceptance